ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   By performing the operation specified in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group.

   Irrespective of what is indicated by the access token, the above has to be aligned and consistent with the set of groups that the RS intends to be a member of and is authorized to join at the responsible Group Manager.

+  If the RS attempts and fails to join the OSCORE group identified by GID\*, the RS MUST reply to the client with a 5.00 (Internal Server Error) error response.

 * The RS builds GROUPS as the set of OSCORE groups such that all the following conditions hold, for each group G in the set.